sergio11/traffic_sentinel_architecture/README.md

 ## Technologies Used

 - **Python** 🐍:  Main programming language used for system development.
 Python's versatility and extensive libraries facilitate rapid development across different layers of the platform.
 - **Flask** 🌐: Lightweight web framework for building the provisioning service that provides camera information to Fog nodes.
 Facilitates seamless communication between components.
 - **MongoDB** 📁: NoSQL database for storing camera information associated with Fog nodes' MAC addresses.
 Ensures efficient and scalable management of diverse camera data.
 - **Redis** 🔄: In-memory data store for caching and session management.
 Improves performance by caching frequently accessed data and maintaining session information.
 - **Apache Flink** 🚀: Stream processing framework for real-time data analysis.
 Enables real-time analysis of video streams, aiding in efficient data processing.
 - **YOLO (You Only Look Once)** 👁️: Deep learning-based object detection model used for vehicle detection in video streams.
 Provides high accuracy in real-time vehicle detection.
 - **MQTT (Message Queuing Telemetry Transport)** 📡: Lightweight messaging protocol for Fog nodes and central servers.
 Enables efficient communication crucial for real-time traffic monitoring.
+- **Apache NiFi 🔄🌩️:** An integral part of the Data Orchestration Layer, orchestrates data movement at scale.
+Integrates MQTT with Kafka for seamless data transfer across different components.
+- **Tkinter 🖼️:** Python's de-facto standard GUI (Graphical User Interface) package for building user interfaces.
+- **ZooKeeper 🦁:** A centralized service used for maintaining configuration information, naming, providing distributed synchronization, and group services.
+- **Socket.IO 🌐:** A library that enables real-time, bidirectional, and event-based communication between web clients and servers, used for transmitting real-time updates in the application.
+- **Vault by HashiCorp 🔒:** A tool for managing secrets and protecting sensitive data.
+Used for secure storage of secrets, such as Fog node passwords required for resolving CHAP challenges.
+- **Ruby Rake 💎:** Utilized for administrative tasks and project setup, offering robustness in configuration management and automation.

 ## 🚀 Getting Started